Arvanites: Intercommunity relations

 Relations between Arvanites and other Albanian speaking populations have varied over time.
 During the onset of the Greek war of Independence, Arvanites fought alongside Greek revolutionaries and against Muslim Albanians.
-For example Arvanites participated in the 1821 Tripolitsa massacre of Muslim Albanians, while some Muslim Albanian speakers in the region of Bardounia remained after the war, converting to Orthodoxy.
+Arvanites participated in the 1821 Tripolitsa massacre while some Muslim Albanian speakers in the region of Bardounia remained after the war, converting to Orthodoxy.
 In recent times, Arvanites have expressed mixed opinions towards Albanian immigrants within Greece.
 Negative views are perceptions that Albanian immigrants are "communists" arriving from a "backward country", or an opportune people with questionable morals, behaviors and a disrespect for religion.
 Other Arvanites during the late 1980s and early 1990s expressed solidarity with Albanian immigrants, due to linguistic similarities and being politically leftist.
 Relations too between Arvanites and other Orthodox Albanian speaking communities such as those of Greek Epirus are mixed, as they are distrusted regarding religious matters due to a past Albanian Muslim population living amongst them.

 Amongst the wider Greek speaking population however, the Arvanites and their language Arvanitika were viewed in past times in a derogatory manner.
 These views contributed toward shaping negative attitudes held by Arvanites regarding their language and thereby increasing assimilation.
 In post-dictatorial Greece, the Arvanites have rehabilitated themselves within Greek society through for example the propagation of the Pelasgian theory regarding Arvanite origins.
 The theory created a counter discourse that aimed to give the Arvanites a positive image in Greek history by claiming the Arvanites as the ancestors and relations of contemporary Greeks and their culture.
 The Arvanite revival of the Pelasgian theory has also been recently borrowed by other Albanian speaking populations within and from Albania in Greece to counter the negative image of their communities.
 However, this theory has been rejected by modern scholars and it is seen as a myth.

+In the 1990s, the Albanian president Sali Berisha raised a question about an Albanian minority in Greece, but the Arvanite cultural associations reacted angrily to his statement.

 Arvanitic culture

 Fara

-Fara (φάρα, means "seed", "descendants" in Arvanitika, from Proto-Albanian *pʰarā) is a descent model, similar to the Albanian tribal system of fis.
+Fara (φάρα, means "seed", "descendants" in Albanian, from Proto-Albanian *pʰarā) is a descent model, similar to the Albanian tribal system of fis.
 Arvanites were organised in phares (φάρες) mostly during the reign of the Ottoman Empire.
 The apical ancestor was a warlord and the phara was named after him.
 In an Arvanitic village, each phara was responsible to keep genealogical records (see also registry offices), that are preserved until today as historical documents in local libraries.
 Usually, there were more than one phares in an Arvanitic village and sometimes they were organised in phratries that had conflicts of interest.
 Those phratries didn't last long, because each leader of a phara desired to be the leader of the phratry and would not be led by another.